Tom Jancar

 Thomas John Jancar (born November 9, 1950, Pasadena, CA), Contemporary Art Dealer - Jancar Kuhlenschmidt Gallery (1980-1982) and Jancar Gallery (2006-2016) located in Los Angeles, CA.

 Jancar is the only son of Mildred Emeline (née Olson, 1915–2006) and Arnost Jancar (1921-1976).
 His father was of Czech, Moravian and Czech Silesian ancestry.
 Jancar's father was born in Butte, Montana.
-Jancar's father's parents were both emigrants.
+Jancar's father's parents were both immigrants.
 Jancar's mother, who was of Norwegian, Swedish, Danish and Irish Ulster descent, was born in Maskell, Nebraska.
 Jancar's mother's parents were the children of Dakota Territory pioneers.